sposso/Voxel_wise_encoding_models./README.md

 repeatable.

 An encoding model, which predicts the brain response to a stimulus, produces identical predictions for repeated presentation of the same stimulus.
-Therefore,  the best such a model can do is to explain only the consistent, stimulu-related part of the variance.
+Therefore,  the best such a model can do is to explain only the consistent stimulus-related part of the variance.
 The noise ceiling represents the maximum possible accuracy for the model, constrained by measurement noise and inherent variability.

 Mathematically, explainable variance is calculated as: